jtallar/face-recognition-pca/README.md

 The face recognition software is based on a series of steps (and a python script for each one) detailed in the next sections.

-> Is required to have installed Python 3.
+> It is required to have installed Python 3.
 On Ubuntu run `sudo apt update` and `sudo apt install python3-pip`.
 To check versions run `python3 --version` or `pip3 --version`.

 ---